krusenbaumlukas/RiceLateralRootPhenotypingTool/README.md

 Using these parameter values, precision for LTD was evaluated by fixing the margin for L-type branch counting at 10 pixels and varying the L-type mask threshold while keeping all other parameters constant.
 The highest precision was observed for an L-type mask threshold of 210 with only a slight tendency to overestimate LTD (Figure below D).
 ![Calibration](Explanations/Calibration.png)

 Note that depending on the type of dataset (brightness, amount of debris etc.) additional calibration might be needed to optimize precision.
+We advise users to estimate precision on a few images for every new dataset.

 ## References